 A cyclist was holding this speed gun.
 He showed the police the problem and now the Met is joining in.
-In between catching speeding drivers the Community Speedwatch volunteers have been training policemen how to hold a speedgun and now Police Constables are doing it all by themselves.
+In between catching speeding drivers the Community Speedwatch volunteers have been showing the Met how much speeding goes on and now the police have set up a dedicated unit with their own more sophisticated speedguns.
 In a spell on the Old Kent Road near the flyover they handed out six tickets.
 Using the evidence collected by the Speedwatch volunteers they are working out the speeding hotspots and paying them a visit.

 This is PCSO Kevin Phillips who, with his mate Aran (sorry I don’t know Aran’s full name), has been running the Community Speedwatch in Southwark.
 The higher-ups want to build on his success and Kevin will be telling them where he and Aran have found lots of speeding — Village Way, Lordship Lane, Croxted Road, Dog Kennel Hill — I could go on.
 If you want to add any suggestions or join in then contact Kevin on firstname.lastname@example.org.
 He’s very nice.